great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 ## Prepare your Batch Request

 Data Assistants excel at automating the Profiling process across multiple Batches.
 Therefore, for this guide you will be using a Batch Request that covers multiple Batches.
-For the purposes of this demo, the Datasource that our Batch Request queries will consist of a sample of the New York taxi trip data.
+For the purposes of this demo, the Data Source that our Batch Request queries will consist of a sample of the New York taxi trip data.

-This is the configuration that you will use for your `Datasource`:
+This is the configuration that you will use for your `Data Source`:

 ```python name="tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py datasource_config"
 ```